European greenfinch: Predators and parasites

-The protozoal parasite Trichomonas gallinae was known to infect pigeons and raptors, but, beginning in Great Britain in 2005, carcasses of dead European greenfinches and common chaffinches were found to be infected with the parasite.
-The disease spread and in 2008, infected carcasses were found in Norway, Sweden and Finland and a year later in Germany.
-The spread of the disease is believed to have been mediated by common chaffinches, as large numbers of the birds breed in northern Europe and winter in Great Britain.
-In Great Britain, the number of infected carcasses recovered each year declined after a peak in 2006.
-There was a reduction in the number of European greenfinches from around 4.3 million to around 2.8 million, but no significant decline in the overall number of common chaffinches.
-A similar pattern occurred in Finland where, after the arrival of the disease in 2008, there was a reduction in the number of European greenfinches but only a small change in the number of common chaffinches.
+The protozoal parasite Trichomonas gallinae is known to infect pigeons and raptors.
+However, beginning in Great Britain in 2005, carcasses of dead European greenfinches and common chaffinches were found to be infected with the parasite.
+The disease subsequently spread, with infected carcasses being found in Norway, Sweden and Finland in 2008 and in Germany the following year.
+It is believed that the spread of the disease was mediated by common chaffinches, given that large numbers of these birds breed in northern Europe and winter in Great Britain.
+In Great Britain, the number of infected carcasses recovered each year declined after peaking in 2006.
+The number of European greenfinches declined from around 4.3 million to around 2.8 million, but there was no significant change in the overall number of common chaffinches.
+A similar pattern occurred in Finland, where the number of European greenfinches declined after the arrival of the disease in 2008, but there was only a small change in the number of common chaffinches.